 He adds that flu negatively impacts your immune system, making those who are at a higher risk of contracting the flu virus, considerably more prone to developing other secondary infections and potentially serious complications such as pneumonia, which can be life-threatening.

 Important note: The flu vaccine has no known efficacy against COVID-19, however circulation of flu viruses will increase the pressure on the healthcare system, so get your flu vaccine as soon as possible from your nearest clinic or pharmacy.
 The 2020 flu vaccination is currently already available at 400 Clicks pharmacies nationwide.
 To book an appointment for a flu vaccination, call 0860 254 257 or visit www.clicks.co.za/fighttheflu.

 More about the flu vaccine

 A flu vaccine is developed annually according to the World Health Organization (WHO) strain recommendations, for both the southern and northern hemisphere flu seasons.
-“The annual Southern Hemisphere vaccine that is available to South Africans, usually provides protection from the three strains of the flu virus that are identified by WHO researchers as likely to be the most prevalent during that particular season.
-This year’s Southern Hemisphere trivalent vaccine protects against two influenza A strains, and one influenza B strain,” says Dr Vincent.
+“The annual Southern Hemisphere vaccine that is available to South Africans, usually provides protection from the three strains of the flu virus that are identified by WHO researchers as likely to be the most prevalent during that particular season,” says Dr Vincent.